 How to Prepare for the Medicare Enrollment Period

-As the Medicare Open Enrollment Period draws near, it’s important to review your current Medicare coverage.
+As the Medicare Annual Enrollment Period draws near, it’s important to review your current Medicare plan options.
 You may consider the following questions to determine if you have the right coverage for your needs and budget.

 1. Has your health status changed in any way that will require more, or fewer, health care services in the coming year?
 Do you foresee needing any procedures or surgeries in the coming year?